 The terms listed below are presented in the way that they are used in the real estate, mortgage, and proptech industries.
 These definitions do not cover every possible use case of these real estate terms.
 Additionally, it’s important to remember that state laws may slightly alter the following definitions.

 With those precautions out of the way, our real estate glossary showcases the most common words and definitions in the real estate industry.
 These are real estate vocabulary terms that professionals use.
-Currently, the number of real estate professionals is increasing, so you’ll want as many advantages as you can get.
+Currently, the number of real estate professionals is increasing, so you’ll want as many advantages as possible.
 With some studying, you will sound like a professional, too.

 Real estate vocabulary word guide